Configurations, platforms, and profiles

 This topic includes the following sections:

 A Visual Studio project or solution can be built for different platforms, different purposes (e.g., debug or release), and different versions of Synergy.

 1. One solution or project can be built in multiple configurations for multiple platforms.

 Visual Studio configurations, platforms, and profiles make this possible.
 Solution configurations and platforms identify collections of settings for solution builds.
 Project configurations and platforms identify collections of build and debug settings for projects, with one exception: profiles are used to identify collections of debug settings for .NET Core and .NET Standard projects.
 Configurations, platforms, and profiles are merely labels—for example, you could create one called fredconfig, fredplatform, or fredprofile.

 - Project configurations and platforms work in pairs.
-Each paring (i.e., each project configuration/platform combination) represents a different set of settings on the Build and Debug pages of Project Designer.
+Each paring (i.e., each project configuration/platform combination) represents a different set of settings on the Build and Debug project properties pages.
 When you change an option on one of these pages, that change (with other settings on that page) is saved to the configuration/platform combination specified at the top of the page.
 Then when you build the project, the configuration/platform used for the build (the active configuration/platform) determines which build is debugged and which debug settings are used.

 - Project profiles represent Debug page settings for a .NET Core or .NET Standard project.
 When you change an option on the Debug page for one of these projects, that change (with other settings on the page) is saved to the profile selected in the Profile field near the top of the Debug page.
 Then when you debug the project, the profile name on the Start button on the Visual Studio toolbar (the button with the green triangle) determines which profile (which debug settings) will be used for the debug session.
 To select a different profile, use the drop-down list next to the Start button.
 (The active configuration/platform determines which build is debugged.)